 Whether synthetic or organic in origin, you should treat all pesticides with caution.
 Always read the labels carefully, following all of the procedures and precautions.
 Here are some important safety tips for handling pesticides:

 • Cover exposed skin as directed by the instructions.
-Wear long sleeves, long pants, rubber shoes, respirator and safety goggles.
+Wear long sleeves, long pants, rubber shoes, a respirator and safety goggles.
 When gloves are recommended, wear unlined chemical or waterproof gloves.
 Cloth or leather gloves are absorbent and only accelerate and extend skin contact.

 • Remember that the greatest risk to the user occurs when mixing concentrated chemicals.
 Use extra care as the main danger is from exposure to skin.